magento/devdocs/guides/v2.0/extension-dev-guide/bk-extension-dev-guide.md

 A *package* is a module that is wrapped up in a distributable form using Composer.

-An *extension* is a module&#8212;or modules&#8212;plus any themes and/or language packages needed for the extension that is packaged for sale on Magento Connect.
+An *extension* is a module&#8212;plus any themes and/or language packages needed for the extension&#8212;that is packaged for sale on Magento Connect.